OpenWaterAnalytics/epanet-rtx/doc/markdown/mainpage.md

-Epanet-RTX Library                        {#mainpage}
+EPANET-RTX Library                        {#mainpage}
 ==========

 [TOC]

 RTX Introduction					{#sec_intro}
 ============
-EPANET-RTX is the real time extension to the EPANET Hydraulic Toolkit.
+EPANET-RTX is the real-time extension to the EPANET Hydraulic Toolkit.
 It provides an interoperable framework for moving data between a SCADA database, various time series analysis methods, and a hydraulic solver.

 This project is being developed and maintained by a multidisciplinary team with various affiliations (members listed in alphabetical order):